computefoundation/gnu-linux-shell-scripting.packaged-solutions/README.md

 ## File management

-### File retrieval
+### Retrieval

-* [Locatefile](https://github.com/computingfoundation/gnu-linux-use.packaged-solutions/tree/master/file_management/file_retrieval/locatefile#locatefile): Locate a file from a database.
+* [Locatefile](https://github.com/computingfoundation/gnu-linux-use.packaged-solutions/tree/master/file_management/retrieval/locatefile#locatefile): Locate a file from a database.

-## Web management
+## URL management

-### URL parsing and opening
+### Parsing and opening

-* [Openurl](https://github.com/computingfoundation/gnu-linux-use.packaged-solutions/tree/master/web_management/url_parsing_and_opening/openurl#openurl): Open one or more URLs from the terminal directly, by alias or using a search query.
+* [Openurl](https://github.com/computingfoundation/gnu-linux-use.packaged-solutions/tree/master/url_management/parsing_and_opening/openurl#openurl): Open one or more URLs from the terminal directly, by alias or using a search query.